The Certificate IV in Celebrancy CHC41015 is a nationally accredited course offered by The Celebrant Institute RTO 22417.

 - Any other costs payable to the RTO including costs for recognition of prior learning if applicable

-- Payment terms and conditions including deposits, refunds and payment plans if applicable
+- Payment terms and conditions including deposits, refunds and payment schedules if applicable

-- The Student Agreement and the Student Handbook (which are provided prior to enrolment) include this Fees and Refunds Policy and inform the student of their consumer rights.
+The Student Agreement and the Student Handbook which are provided prior to enrolment, includes this Fees and Refunds Policy and informs the student of their consumer rights.
 Students are asked to sign the Student Agreement in acknowledgement of the terms and conditions of the enrolment and this policy.

 - Any optional textbooks and materials that may be recommended but not required to complete a course.